KHNASM/DecongestorV1/README.md

-Decongester V.1, is a test solution for WinningTemp candidate test
+Decongester V.1, is a test solution for WinningTemp candidate test, the purpose for the code was to practice OOP and SOLID concepts.

 Test URL: https://github.com/winningtemp/candidate-test/tree/master/backend